Spock Release Notes

 - A 'pii' table for making it easy for personally identifiable data to be kept in country

-- Better support for minimizing system interuption during switch-over and failover
+- Better support for minimizing system interruption during switch-over and failover